Stevenfavour/Linuxfundametal0/README30.md

 Break the workflow into multiple jobs that can run in parallel.
 (This improves speed by running independent tasks simultaneously.)

-Use `strategy.matrix` for testing mulitple version of node across multiple environments.
+Use `strategy.matrix` for testing multiple versions of the node across multiple environments.
 (This is a technique to run the same job multiple times with different combinations of variables, such as OS or language versions.)

 ![](./Img30/5.png)

-**Caching Dependencies for faster builds** By using the `actions/cache` action to cache depemdencies and build outputs.
+**Caching Dependencies for faster builds** By using the `actions/cache` action to cache dependencies and build outputs.

 ![](./Img30/6.png)

-### Implementing Security Best practices
+### Implementing Security Best Practices

 #### 1. Least Privilege Principle